Capitol-Games/Frangalia-Mobile/README.md

 ## Production

-The game is deployed as an iOS app with `expo-cli`.
+The game is deployed as an iOS app with `eas submit`.